JasmineW2812/NEXTGroup3Jasmine/week2.md

 Admin Persona [Completed]

 ### Issues
-Other group members had miss communication on the implementation of some information that will be stored in the database fixed with visualisation using pen and paper
+Other group members had miscommunication on the implementation of question system in the database fixed with visualisation using pen and paper

 ## Group Meeting - Thursday 30/01/25